-WRBH’s mission is to turn the printed word into the spoken word so that the blind and print handicapped can receive the same ease of access to current information as their sighted peers.
+WRBH’s mission is to turn the printed word into the spoken word so that the blind and print impaired can receive the same ease of access to current information as their sighted peers.

 What Does WRBH Do?

-WRBH offers a wide variety of programming including local and national news, best-selling fiction and non-fiction books, magazine articles, children’s books, event calendars, interview segments, health programs, cooking shows, and grocery store ads, as well as shows geared toward Spanish, Haitian, and Vietnamese communities.
-This programming is available 24 hours a day, 365 days a year thanks to over 150 dedicated volunteers who donate nearly 5,000 hours annually so that WRBH can continue to serve its mission to turn the printed word into the spoken word so that the blind and print handicapped receive the same ease of access to current information as their sighted peers.
+WRBH offers a wide variety of programming, including local and national news, best-selling fiction and non-fiction books, magazine articles, children’s books, event calendars, interview segments, health programs, cooking shows, and grocery store ads, as well as shows geared toward Spanish, Haitian, and Vietnamese communities.
+This programming is available 24 hours a day, 365 days a year thanks to nearly 150 dedicated volunteers who donate nearly 5,000 hours annually, allowing WRBH to fulfill its mission to turn the printed word into the spoken word so that the blind and print impaired can receive the same ease of access to current information as their sighted peers.

 Who listens to WRBH?

 WRBH’s target audience includes the blind and illiterate as well as individuals who are unable to read due to illness, spinal cord injuries, eye muscle damage, learning disabilities, lack of access to print media, and loss of vision due to age.
 While the majority of reading services for the blind use mechanized voice software, WRBH is the only organization providing this variety of programming via the human voice thanks to over 150 volunteers who donate nearly 5,000 hours annually to read printed information.
 This makes WRBH’s programs particularly of interest to the newly blind or those who have experienced age-related vision loss, since it can take several years for the untrained ear to become accustomed to the speed and cadence of the mechanized voice software.